upala-digital-identity/docs/source/explosive-bots.rst

 DApps
 =====

-A DApp may decide to trust any group and estimate user scores relative to that group.
+A DApp may decide to trust any group and use user scores relative to that group.
 DApps may approve any number of groups as their score providers.

 Groups may decide to charge DApps for providing user scores.
-Or they may earn interest on their huge pools.
+Or they may earn interest on their pools.
 Or they may chose some other economic model.

+They may chose any governance model as well.

 .. image:: /img/deck/dapps.png

 Best path
 =========

 A **user score** is calculated relative to a group and relies on all the scores down the hierarchy.
 There could be several authorization paths.
-And it is practical for the user to select the path, that collects the maximum score.
+It is practical for the user to select the path, that collects the maximum score.

 .. image:: /img/deck/best_path.png